Skip to the content

 In this conversation, they meet to discuss where we stand 15 years after 22 July 2011: What have we understood – and what remains?
 How does terrorism continue to influence political work, public debate and young people’s political engagement?
 And what kind of language do we need in order to talk about a national trauma that continues to shape our present?

-The conversation will be held in Norwegian.
+The conversation will be held in Norwegian and interpreted simultaneously into English.